Intro to the Command Line Interface

 This command will let you deposit ETH and create a new minipool (a new ETH2 validator).

-After that, you will be prompted with the expected gas cost for the transaction and one final confirmation dialog.
+You will be prompted with the expected gas cost for the transaction and one final confirmation dialog.
 If you accept, your ETH deposit will be processed and you will create a new minipool (and a corresponding ETH2 validator).

 When your node detects a new rewards checkpoint, it will automatically download the rewards tree file with the information for that interval (if you're using the default of Download Mode - see below for information on generating your own trees instead of downloading them).
 You can then review your rewards using the following command: